LleeMcD/surfs_up/README.md

   - Availability of staff
   - Potential cancellations of surfing events could mean fewer customers
   - Costs related to staffing and supplies needed for sanitation
+- Other outside influences
+  -  Increasing populations of stinging jelly fish
+  -  Insects